opencog/learn/README.md

 A short tirade: the neural-net people are probably making a mistake by using cosine angles.
-The cosine is great when a vector lives in a Euclidean space, because Eucliden spaces have rotational symmetry.
+The cosine is great when a vector lives in a Euclidean space, because Euclidean spaces have rotational symmetry.
 But there is no reason to expect neural-net vectors to live in Euclidean space, and it is rather silly to force a rotational symmetry onto a problem that has none.
 The problem here is the word "vector".

-In conventiional mathematics, a "vector" is a collection of (number, basis-element) pairs, and exists "naturally" in Euclidean space.
+In conventional mathematics, a "vector" is a collection of (number, basis-element) pairs, and exists "naturally" in Euclidean space.
 But, for neural nets, and for the current code base, this collection is should be interpreted as a (number-between-zero-and-one, basis-element),